Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/inria.md

 ## Toplo

 Toplo is another graphical framework that works on top of the Bloc layer that provides widgets and tools to create your own widgets.
-For Toplo, my work was to create some widgets such as the "Tree" or the "Collapse" widgets below, but I also brought implementations for parts of widgets like new sliders of different kinds privoding multiple options.
+For Toplo, my work was to create some widgets such as the "Tree" or the "Collapse" widgets below, but I also brought implementations for parts of widgets like new sliders of different kinds providing multiple options.

 <p>